jaiiye/miniauth/README.md

 Notes on the Use of JDK7
 ---

-`MiniAuth` uses some of the JDK7 features such as "Switch with string values", "Multi-catch block", "Diamond operator", and "Try with resources", etc.
+`MiniAuth` version 0.9.4 or earlier used some of the JDK7 features such as "Switch with strings", "Multi-catch block", "Diamond operator", and "Try with resources", etc.
-If you need to use an earlier version of JDK, then you may have to check out the source code and modify some parts.
-You can easily change the JDK version in the main POM file or nomaven ant script.
-(Look for "1.7" if you are not familiar with Maven or Ant.)
+Since the version 0.9.5, however, we now support JDK 1.6.